RayOffiah/asciidoctor-external-callout-js/README.md

 .
 Response block @5
 ```

 Rather than tagging the code, you add a location token at the end of a list item, which will then add the tag at the specified line number.
-Run the source text through Asciidoctor{plus}extension, and it'll spit the same source block complete with callouts.
+Run the source text through Asciidoctor{plus}extension, and it will split the same source block complete with callouts.

 Two types of location token are supported:

-**@_number_** – This format takes a numeric value indicating the line in the source block where the callout should appear.
+**@_number_** -- This format takes a numeric value indicating the line in the source block where the callout should appear.
 The callouts will appear at the end of the line.
 Multiple callouts on the same line will have a single space between them.

-**@/_text_/** – The text between the two slashes will be used in a regex search.
+**@/_text_/** -- The text between the two slashes will be used in a regex search.
 A callout will be placed at the end of the first matching line.
-If you have a large listing then it may be preferable to use the text search rather than counting all the lines.
+If you have a large listing, then it may be preferable to use the text search rather than counting all the lines.
 It may also be preferable to use a smaller listing, as a long listing might mean that your description is a bit too general.
 Using the text search method means that the location of the callout will move with the line; handy if you're referencing a source file that might get the occasional tweak outside your control.

 **@/_text_/g**
-: Works the same as the standard text search; the `g` flag means that callouts willl be added to _all_ the lines that match the search string, instead of just the first one.
+: Works the same as the standard text search; the `g` flag means that callouts will be added to _all_ the lines that match the search string, instead of just the first one.

 **@/_text_/i**
 : This is a case-insensitive search.